myyat/hotel-booking-system-ba/docs/user-stories.md

 **Acceptance Criteria**
 - Given the hotel owner is on the hotel registration page
-  When the hotel owner enters requierd information including hotel name, location, room types, number of guests for a   room, amenities and clicks "Registers"
+  When the hotel owner enters requierd information including hotel name, location, room types, room capacity,           amenities and clicks "Registers"
-  Then the system accepts registration
+  Then the system records the registration
-  And the system approves registration if all information is valid
+  And set the account status to "Pending Review"
-  And the system notifies the hotel owner "Register approved" via mail or in-app notification
+  And notifies the hotel owner "Your registration is under review" via mail or in-app notification

 - Given the hotel owner is on the hotel registration page
-  When the hotel owner clicks "Registers" without entering requierd information including hotel name, location, room    types, number of guests for a room, amenities
-  Then the system rejects registration
+  When the hotel owner clicks "Registers" without entering requierd information Then the system rejects the submission
-  And the system displays a message "Register is not allowed at this time.
-Please enter requried information to         complete"
+  And displays a message "Please enter all requried information to complete registration"

-- Given the hotel owner is on the hotel registration page
+- Given the hotel owner is already registered
-  When the hotel owner is already registered
+  When the hotel owner attempts to register again
   Then the system displays a message "This account is already registered"